Lyle Lin: Arizona Diamondbacks (second stint)

 On February 8, 2024, Lin returned to the Arizona Diamondbacks organization on a minor league contract.
 He played in only 20 games on the year for the High-A Hillsboro Hops and Double-A Amarillo Sod Poodles, batting .368/.438/.491 with one home run and eight RBI.
 Lin elected free agency following the season on November 4.

 Athletics

 On February 17, 2025, Lin announced that he had signed a minor league contract with the Athletics and was invited to the team's spring training facilities in Phoenix.
 In 32 appearances for the Double-A Midland Rockhounds, Lin batted .183/.284/.204 with nine RBI and one stolen base.
 He was released by the Athletics organization on July 28.

 Southern Maryland Blue Crabs

 On August 5, 2025, Lin announced on Facebook that he had signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
+Lin made 22 appearances for Southern Maryland, batting .153/.244/.167 with four RBI.

+Hokkaido Nippon-Ham Fighters

+On March 2, 2026, Lin signed with the High Point Rockers of the Atlantic League of Professional Baseball.
+However, on March 12, 2026, the Hokkaido Nippon-Ham Fighters announced they reached an agreement with Lin.
+He will wear the number 38.